Hamiltonius/AR-Forecast/README.md

 source venv/bin/activate
 pip install -r requirements.txt

+3. Load the included dataset:
+The repo comes with a synthetic dataset:
+📄 defense_ar_synthetic_data.csv

+If you’d like to use your own data, just replace this file and ensure the format matches what’s expected in dataload.py.

-3. Run the main script:
+4. Run the main script:

+python main.py

 This will:
-- Load or generate synthetic defense accounts receivable (AR) data.
+	•	Load the dataset
-- Train classification and regression models on overdue behavior.
+	•	Train classification and regression models on overdue behavior
-- Output feature importance and forecast charts to interpret trends and AR risk.
+	•	Output feature importance and forecast charts to interpret trends and AR risk